ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 does not guarantee that the next request will be successful.
 Server metrics may be subject to other conditions like the one shown in the example from {{service-limit}}.

-A server MAY return RateLimit response fields independently of the response status code.
+A server MAY return RateLimit fields independently of the response status code.
 This includes throttled responses.